danidiaz/dep-t/README.md

   contains an example of `DepT`-less and `ReaderT`-less dependency injection.
   It does use `Control.Monad.Dep.Has`, in combination with "open" and "closed" versions of the environment record.
-Unlike in "Adventures..." the gist doesn't use an extensible record but, too keep things simple, a suitably parameterized conventional one.
+Unlike in "Adventures..." the gist doesn't use an extensible record for the environment but, to keep things simple, a suitably parameterized conventional one.

 - Another exploration of dependency injection with `ReaderT`:
   [ReaderT-OpenProduct-Environment](https://github.com/keksnicoh/ReaderT-OpenProduct-Environment).